 What’s the weather like in Malta in September?

-A Mediterranean archipelago that sits between Sicily and North Africa, Malta enjoys some of Europe’s best weather.
+A Mediterranean archipelago that sits between Sicily and North Africa, holidays to Malta promise some of Europe’s best weather.
 Summers are long, hot and dry, meaning September’s a great time to visit, although there’s more rain as the month goes on.

 The Mediterranean Sea affects Malta’s weather, and you'll be glad of the cool breezes when temperatures go above 30ºC.
 The sirocco wind can make things even hotter when it blows in from nearby Africa, while the weather’s similar across Malta as the island’s relatively flat.